 The Creed is followed by the Prayers of the People, one of the most ancient portions of our liturgy, dating back at least to the 2nd century.
 Prayer is the primary way we enter into those relationships as Christians, as we intercede for the whole world.
 Prayer is offered for the Universal Church, the Nation and all in authority, the welfare of the world, the concerns of the local community, those who suffer and those in any trouble, and the departed.
+On this our patronal feast day we are praying a litany of thanksgiving for the church in place of the usual Prayers of the People.
 It is the function of the deacon to bid or lead the prayers.